The Pin Group: "Ambivalence" and "Coat"

+The Pin Group Go to Town EP

-After the release of the two singles, the group discussed expanding their sound, recruiting Mary Heney on guitar and backup vocals from fellow Christchurch band 25 Cents, and Peter Fryer on viola.
-Montgomery contacted the EMI New Zealand head office through his record store job, and asked if it would be possible for him to book recording time at the EMI Studios outside of Wellington.
-He was able to, and in December 1981 the five-piece travelled to EMI Studios to record five songs.
-The session was engineered by Frank Douglas, an in-house engineer at EMI who had been working at the studio since the 1950s.
+After the release of the two singles, the group discussed widening their sound and recording a proper studio release.
+They recruited Mary Heney from fellow Christchurch band 25 Cents on guitar and backup vocals, and Peter Fryer on viola, expanding into a five-piece.
+Montgomery contacted the EMI New Zealand head office through his record store job and requested to book recording time at the EMI Studios outside of Wellington.
+They said yes, and in February 1982 the group travelled to EMI Studios to record five songs.
+The session was engineered by Frank Douglas, an in-house engineer at EMI who had been working at the studio since the 1950s, and helped the group navigate the issues they'd previously had in the studio.
 The group recorded four new songs and re-recorded "Ambivalence", with all five songs being tracked and mixed within one working day.
-They played their last show in March 1982 at the Christchurch Arts Centre’s Jazz Cellar, as Montgomery departed for England soon after.
-The Pin Group Go to Town EP was released in May on Flying Nun.
+The band played their last show in March 1982 at the Christchurch Arts Centre’s Jazz Cellar, as Montgomery departed for England soon after.
+The Pin Group Go to Town EP was released in May 1982 on Flying Nun, with the 500 copies selling relatively well while reviews were mixed to positive.

 Hiatus

-Following the disbanding of the Pin Group, Humphries joined Clean offshoot group The Great Unwashed in 1982 before the group disbanded in 1984.
+Following the disbandment of the Pin Group, Humphries joined Clean offshoot group The Great Unwashed in 1982 before the group disbanded in 1984.
+Montgomery returned to Christchurch in 1984, soon starting The Shallows with Mary Heney and Scorched Earth Policy member Mick Elborado, which released one 7" in May 1985 before going defunct.
 Stapleton and Humphries would later start The Terminals in 1986, featuring Heney's sister Susan on bass.
 Montgomery and Stapleton would also play in Dadamah together in the early 1990s, an experimental rock group that released one album.
-Montgomery began releasing solo work in 1995 after leaving Dadamah in 1993.
+After leaving Dadamah in 1993, Montgomery released his debut album Scenes From The South Island in 1995, marking the start of his solo career.

 Reunion and re-issues

 In 1992, the band re-united to record a 7" single on Siltbreeze named 11 Years After, featuring a new version of "Coat" and their often-performed cover of "Hurricane Fighter Plane" by Red Krayola.
-In 1997, Siltbreeze issued a compilation album titled The Pin Group, featuring the band's three singles, the Go To Town EP, and a live cover of "Low Rider" by War.
+In 1997, Siltbreeze also issued a compilation album titled The Pin Group, featuring the band's three singles, the Go To Town EP, and a live cover of "Low Rider" by War.

 In 2011, Flying Nun re-issued the band's discography in a remastered album titled Ambivalence, including a full live performance at the Gladstone Hotel from July 1981.

 Peter Stapleton died in March 2020, and Mary Heney died in December 2020.